mikaells/RibDif/README.md

 # RibDif
-Count and compare 16S rRNA genes within a genus or species
+Evaluate the difference in 16S ribosomal RNA genes within a genus or species

 Takes an input genus and returns a large set of analysed files, the main being phylogenetic trees of full length 16S rRNA genes and common amplicons thereof.